-reinforced by separate Notice.
+the complaints, as requested by the petrion and further reinforced by separate Notice.
 Although CJA's sanctions application against the Attorney General was fully documented and uncontroverted, the state judge did not adjudicate it.
 Likewise, he did not adjudicate the Attorney General's duty to have intervened on behalf of the public, as requested by our formal Notice.
 Nor did he adjudicate our formal motion to hold the Commission in default.
 These threshold issues were simply obliterated from the judge's decision, which concocted grounds to dismiss the case.
-Thus, to justify the rule, as written, the judge advanced his own interpretation, falsely attributing it to the Commission.
-Such interpretation, belied by the Commission's own definition section to its rules, does nothing to reconcile the rule with the statute.
+Thus, to justify the rule, as written, the judge advanced his own interpretation, falsely attributing it to the Commission's own definition section to its rules, does nothing to reconcile the rule with the statute.
 As to the constitutionality of the rule, as applied, the judge baldly claimed what the Law Department never had: that the issue was "not before the court".
-In fact, it was squarely before the court -- but adjudicating it would have exposed that the Commission was, as the petition alleged, engaged in a "pattern and practice of protecting politically-connected judges...shield[ing them] from the disciplinary and criminal consequences of their serious judicial misconduct and corruption".
+In fact, it was squarely before the court - but adjudicating it would have exposed that the Commission was, as the petition alleged, engaged in a "pattern and practice of protecting politically-connected judges...shield[ing them] from the disciplinary and criminal consequences of their serious disciplinary and criminal consequences of their serious judicial misconduct and corruption".

-Judicial misconduct and corruption".
 The Attorney General is "the People's lawyer", paid for by the taxpayers.
 Nearly two years ago, in September 1995, CJA demanded that Attorney General Vacco take corrective steps to protect the public from the combined "double-whammy" of fraud by the Law Department and by the court in our Article 78 proceeding against the Commission, as well as in a prior Article 78 proceeding which we had brought against some of those politically-connected judges, following the Commission's wrongful dismissal of our complaints against them.
-It was not the first time we had apprised Attorney General Vacco of that earlier proceeding, involving perjury and fraud by his two predecessor Attorneys General.
-We had given him written notice of it a year earlier, in September 1994, while he was still a candidate for that high office.
-Indeed, we had transmitted to him a full copy of the litigation file so that he could make it a campaign issue -which he failed to do.
+It wrongful dismission of the first time we had apprised Attorney General Vacco of that earlier proceeding, involving perjury and fraud by his two predecessor Attorneys General.
+We had iven him written notice of it a year earlier, in September given him written nouce of it a year carity, in opposite 1994, while he was still a candidate for that high office.
+Indeed, we had transmitted to him a full copy of the litigation file so that he could make it a campaign issue -- which he failed to do.

-litigation file so that he could make it a campaign issue -which he failed to do.
-Law Journal readers are also familiar with the serious allegations presented by that Article 78 proceeding, raised as an essential campaign issue in CJA's ad "Where Do You Go When Judges Break the Law?".
+which he failed to do.
+Law Journal readers are also familiar with the serious allegations presented by that Article 78 proceeding, raised as an essential campaign issue in CJA's ad "Where Do You Go When Judges Break the Low?".
 Published on the Op-Ed page of the October 26, 1994 New York Times, the ad cost CJA \$16,770 and was reprinted on November 1, 1994 in the Law Journal, at a further cost of \$2,280.
 It called upon the candidates for Attorney General and Governor "to address the issue of judicial corruption".
-The ad recited that New York state judges had thrown an Election Law case challenging the political manipulation of elective state judgeships and that other state judges had viciously retaliated against its "judicial whistle-blowing", pro bono counsel, Doris L. Sassower, by suspending her law license immediately, indefinitely, and unconditionally, without charges, without findings, without reasons, and without a pre-suspension hearing, -- thereafter denying her any post-suspension hearing and any appellate review.
+The ad recited that New York state judges had thrown an Election Law case challenging the political manipulation of elective state challenging the political manipulation of elective state judgeships and that other state judges had viciously retaliated against its "judicial whistle-blowing", pro bono counsel, Doris L. Sassower, by suspending her law license immediately, indefinitely, and unconditionally, without charges, without findings, without reasons, and without a pre-suspension hearing, -- thereafter denying her any post-suspension hearing and any appellate review.